Sun Country Airlines | San Francisco

 Since then, Waters’ way of cooking has spread across the country, but perhaps nowhere is it more evident than in the Bay Area today.
-One trip to the Ferry Building Marketplace on the Embarcadero will convince you.
-Inside this renovated 1898 landmark, a smorgasbord of food shops offers everything from artisan-made Recchiutto chocolates to Frog Hollow Farms organic marmalades.
-Imagine it—imported Chinese teas, California olive oils, farmstead cheeses—and you will likely find it here.
+One trip to the Ferry Building Marketplace on the Embarcadero convinces skeptics.
+Inside this renovated 1898 landmark, a smorgasbord of food shops offers everything from artisan-made Recchiutto chocolates to Frog Hollow Farms organic marmalade.
+Imagine imported Chinese teas, California olive oils, farmstead cheeses, and you are likely to find it here.

-There is no lack of top chefs (think Gary Danko, Hubert Keller, Traci Des Jardins and Judy Rodgers, to name a few) in town, and with some 3,500 restaurants in the city alone, you’ll find fine dining everywhere you look.
+There is no lack of top chefs (think Gary Danko, Hubert Keller, Traci Des Jardins and Judy Rodgers, to name a few) in town, and with approximately 5,300 restaurants in the city alone, you’ll find fine dining everywhere you look.
 Seafood comes straight from the Pacific, especially local delicacies such as Dungeness crab, in peak season from November to January.

 For good pasta, you can’t beat North Beach.
 In the late 1800s, Italian immigrants poured into the area around Columbus Avenue, which still bustles with ristorantes, coffee shops and Italian delis.
-One favorite restaurant, Rose Pistola, is a great place to come for a wood-fired pizza or a bowl of spaghetti with seafood sauce.
-And don’t leave North Beach without tasting cioppino, a San Francisco seafood stew that traces its roots to the early Ligurian fishermen who settled here.
+One favorite restaurant, Rose Pistola, is a terrific choice for wood-fired pizza or a bowl of spaghetti with seafood sauce.
+And don’t leave North Beach without tasting cioppino, a seafood stew that traces its roots to the early Ligurian fishermen who settled here.

 From North Beach, hop a cable car down to Fisherman’s Wharf, where you can experience a typical tourist treat: clam chowder in a sourdough bread bowl.
 For more of that fantastic sourdough bread, make a beeline for Boudin Bakery, a San Francisco institution since the Gold Rush days.